shivamkrsarin1996/Udacity-Capstone-Project/Readme.md

 3.Execute linting step in code pipeline - HTML lint at beginning of Jenkins pipeline
 4.Build a Docker container in a pipeline - Dockerfile created for both deployments
 5.The Docker container is deployed to a Kubernetes cluster - K8 cluster deployed with CloudFormation
-6.Use Blue/Green Deployment or a Rolling Deployment successfully - Blue/Green deployment used for this project
+6.Use Blue/Green Deployment or a Rolling Deployment successfully - Rolling deployment used for this project
 7.Screenshots - all project screenshots are in the screenshots folder

 Installment Requirements